 Not only did Luke fix the issue right away, but he explained why it happened.
 The best part is, I didn’t have to spend the time to figure it out myself.

-Having Flywheel managed WordPress hosting means I’m no longer on my own to troubleshoot issues.
+Having Flywheel managed WordPress hosting means I’m no longer on my own to fix and resolve issues.

 The fact that Flywheel specializes in managed WordPress hosting means the people behind the scenes know WordPress.
 As their website states, “No need to read through forums to find out how to fix that esoteric Apache error.
 We’re on it.”
 No Apache errors yet, but all our minor issues/requests have been taken care of.